-The aim of this study is to determine the most important factors that relate to drug funding for rare diseases.
-The study includes 15 Factors that have been identified as important in this discussion.
+The aim of this study is to determine the most important factors that relate to funding drug treatments for rare diseases.
+The study includes 15 Factors that have been identified as important for orphan drug funding policy.
 This study aims to narrow this list down to 5.